microsoft/atlas-design/site/src/components/hero.md

 **Images are currently not intended to scale or shrink.
 They are not shown on smaller or zoomed screens.
 For this reason, it's required that these images are presentational only.
 They should not contain words, subjects that might look naff if cut off, or anything essential to understanding the material of the page.**

+On RTL, the position of the hero image will remain on the right.
+The text within the hero content will be right aligned.

 ```html-no-indent
 <section
     class="hero hero-image border"